Cemgulboy/Fast-network-malicious-IP-analysis/README.md

 		config.txt (file can be deleted, script will create empty file it if not found)
 2) The following file must have a valid Virustotal API (location dependent on config.txt, multiple API's allowed): listAPI.txt
+3) The values in the config.txt must be valid!
+Otherwise the script will stop.

 #config.txt details#
 1)	Everything before and including the = sign for every line must be exactly as specified; otherwise program will skip over them; utilizing the default values.